 The string Lie 2-algebra $\frstring_{\rm sk}(\frspin(n))$ is a finite-dimensional $L_\infty$-subalgebra of the 2-term $L_\infty$-algebra of symmetries associated to the Courant algebroid~\cite{Baez:2009:aa} over $\sfSpin(n)$.
-It is therefore not surprising that the symmetries of symplectic $L_\infty$-algebroids, are important sources for examples of $EL_\infty$-algebras.
-This link was noticed before in~\cite{Roytenberg:0712.3461} and~\cite{Dehling:1710.11104}, who constructed 2- and 3-term $EL_\infty$-algebras.
+It is therefore not surprising that the symmetries of symplectic $L_\infty$-algebroids are important sources for examples of $E_2L_\infty$-algebras.
+This link was noticed before in~\cite{Roytenberg:0712.3461} and~\cite{Dehling:1710.11104}, where 2- and 3-term $E_2L_\infty$-algebras were constructed.
 Here, we can present the general picture.
 We shall follow the conventions of~\cite{Deser:2016qkw}.

-\begin{theorem} The symmetry algebra of a symplectic $L_\infty$-algebroid\footnote{cf.~\cite{Deser:2016qkw} for a definition} is naturally an $\ophLie$-algebra. \end{theorem} \begin{proof} The Chevalley--Eilenberg algebra of a symplectic $L_\infty$-algebroids $\sfL$ is a differential graded Lie algebra.
+\begin{theorem} The symmetry algebra of a symplectic $L_\infty$-algebroid\footnote{cf.~\cite{Deser:2016qkw} for a definition} is naturally an $\ophLie_2$-algebra. \end{theorem} \begin{proof} The Chevalley--Eilenberg algebra of a symplectic $L_\infty$-algebroids $\sfL$ is a differential graded Lie algebra.
 The differential is the Chevalley--Eilenberg differential, encoding the anchor and the higher maps on sections of $\sfL$, and it is given by a vector field $Q$ on $\sfL$.
 The Lie bracket is the Poisson bracket induced by the symplectic form $\omega$.
 Compatibility of the differential with the Lie bracket amounts to the condition $\caL_Q\omega=0$, which is part of the definition of a symplectic $L_\infty$-algebroid.
-The $\ophLie$-algebra of this differential graded algebra is a refined version of the symmetry algebra of the $L_\infty$-algebroid, which is the $L_\infty$-algebra obtained from the original differential graded Lie algebra via \ref{prop:dgLA_to_L_infty}. \end{proof}
+The $\ophLie_2$-algebra of this differential graded algebra is a refined version of the symmetry algebra of the $L_\infty$-algebroid, which is the $L_\infty$-algebra obtained from the original differential graded Lie algebra via \ref{prop:dgLA_to_L_infty}. \end{proof}

 This theorem explains the interest in extension of Leibniz algebras in the context of generalized geometry and double field theory.
 The generalized tangent bundles used there are indeed symplectic $L_\infty$-algebroids (or symplectic pre-N$Q$-manifolds, as explained in~\cite{Deser:2016qkw}).
-Therefore, the relevant symmetry algebras are $\ophLie$-algebras, and the most prominently visible feature of them in all construction is their Leibniz brackets $\eps_2^0$.
+Therefore, the relevant symmetry algebras are $\ophLie_2$-algebras, and the most prominently visible feature of them in all construction is their Leibniz brackets $\eps_2^0$.

 As a short example, let us work out the case of Vinogradov Lie $n$-algebroids, which generalize the Courant algebroid.
 The latter case, i.e.~the case $n=2$, was sketched in~\cite[Example 5.4]{Roytenberg:0712.3461}.
 The Vinogradov Lie $n$-algebroids are given as the graded vector bundles